wilsonliaows/docs/product-updates.md

 ### Platform enhancements
 - Static and dynamic list input modes
 - Recipe lifecycle management: Imported connections will appear in the same connection folder
+- Transliterate formula added: Replaces non-ASCII characters with an ASCII approximation, or if none exists, a replacement character which defaults to '?'

 ### Connector enhancements